Fully Automated HTML and Javascript Rewriting for Constructing a Self-healing Web Proxy: Evaluation

-The errors are unhandled when none of the five \tool rewriting strategies succeed to heal the errors.
-In our experiment, 196/\nbReproducedBug of web pages have errors not healed, which represents 35.13\% of the erroneous web pages of \bench.
+\paragraph{Unhandled Errors} The errors are unhandled when none of the five rewriting strategies succeed to heal the errors.
+In our experiment, this type of scenario is frequent for \extension with 73.28\% of the web pages not being handled, and in a lower proportion for \tool with 196/\nbReproducedBug of web pages have errors not healed, which represents 35.13\% of the erroneous web pages of \bench.

+The difference between the number of unhandled errors between \tool and \extension is related to a technical limitation of \extension. \extension is not able to rewrite the HTML content of the page before they are executed.
+It means that in all the cases where the error is triggered inside an HTML page, for example, in a \textless SCRIPT\textgreater tag, \extension is not able to handle the error.
+This is due to a technical limitation of browser extensions.

+For the other \review{cases}, we identify two main root causes.
 The first cause of non-healed errors is that the error type is not supported.
 For example, the web page \url{http://dnd.wizards.com/articles/unearthed-arcana/artificer} is loading a JSON file.
-However, the JSON file is invalid and the browser does not succeed to parse it which produces an \mycode{Unexpected token <} error.
+However, the JSON file is invalid, and the browser does not succeed to parse it which produces an \mycode{Unexpected token <} error.
 None of the five strategies is able to handle malformed JSON errors.
-The second cause of non-healed errors is that the self-healing strategies has not enough information to rewrite the resource.
-For example, the web page \url{http://moreas.blog.lemonde.fr/2007/02/28/le-pistolet-sig-sauer-est-il-adapte-a-la-police/} contains the error \mycode{Cannot read property 'parents' of undefined}, this error should be healed with "Object Creator" rewriting.
-However, the trace of the error does not contain the URL of the resource that triggers this error, because the Javascript code has been unloaded.
-Consequently, "Object Creator" is not able to know which resource has to be rewritten to handle the error.
+The second cause of non-healed errors is that the self-healing strategies have not enough information to rewrite the resource.
+For example, the web page \url{http://moreas.blog.lemonde.fr/2007/02/28/le-pistolet-sig-sauer-est-il-adapte-a-la-police/} contains the error \mycode{Cannot read property 'parents' of undefined}, this error should be healed with ``Object Creator'' rewriting.
+However, the trace of the error does not contain the URL of the resource that triggers this error because the Javascript code has been unloaded.
+Consequently, ``Object Creator'' is not able to know which resource has to be rewritten to handle the error.

 In summary, \autoref{tab:repairability} shows that \tool is almost able to heal all the errors from a third of \bench.
 The second third of the benchmark is pages that cannot be healed with \tool.
 The last third contains web pages that are partially headed or that the self-healing strategies produce new errors.
+In the case of \extension, \autoref{tab:repairability} shows that \extension is not able to handle the errors in the majority of the cases (73\%) and is able to handle the errors of 15.67\% of the pages completely.
+It shows that the technical limitations of browser extension have an important impact on the healing effectiveness of \extension.